smartfuturesg/modobio_web/hasura/README.md

     hasura/graphql-engine:latest
 ```

 - Replace `-v </path/to>` with the full path to Odyssey on your local computer.
 This line will create a shared folder between the hasura metadata subdirectory in this repo and `/hasura-metadata` in the docker instance.
-There it will be picked up automatically when Hasura is started.
+There, it will be picked up automatically when Hasura is started.
 - `HASURA_GRAPHQL_DATABASE_URL` defaults to `modobio` on `localhost` with no user and password set.
 Adjust to your local settings.
 - `HASURA_GRAPHQL_ADMIN_SECRET` is set to avoid annoying nag screens.
 Set it to something obvious, but not in production, obviously.
 - `HASURA_APPSYNC_URL` and `HASURA_APPSYNC_KEY` must be set for remote schemas to work.
 The values can be found in the 1Password shared vault.